 This second table shows the results for the two key test types, adjusted to remove the delay created by the looping mechanism.

 The results show that the switch statement is faster to execute than the if-else-if ladder.
 This is due to the compiler's ability to optimise the switch statement.
 In the case of the if-else-if ladder, the code must process each if statement in the order determined by the programmer.
-However, because each case within a switch statement does not rely on earlier cases, the compiler is able to re-order the testing in such a way as to provide the fastest execution.
+However, because each case within a switch statement does not rely on earlier cases, the compiler is able to use branch tables in such a way as to provide the fastest execution.

 When creating your own software you are unlikely to see a real performance problem based upon the choice between the if statement and the switch command.
 Unless you do see a performance problem you should always choose the option that makes the code more readable and maintainable.